bogomhd/BeoLightControl/README.md

 ### Install Raspbian
 Follow instructions on: https://www.raspberrypi.org/downloads/

-(You might need to enable SSH and VLC if remote access is needed)
+(You might need to enable SSH and VNC if remote access is needed)

 ### Install pip3 and packages
 In terminal type: